xenanetworks/open-automation-core/docs/source/getting_started/installation.rst

 .. note::

-    If you install XOA Core from the source code, you need to install XOA Python API (PyPi package name `xoa_driver <https://pypi.org/project/xoa-core/>`_) separately.
+    If you install XOA Core from the source code, you need to install XOA Python API (PyPI package name `xoa_driver <https://pypi.org/project/xoa-core/>`_) separately.
 This is because XOA Python API is treated as a 3rd-party dependency of XOA Core.
 You can go to `XOA Python API <https://github.com/xenanetworks/open-automation-python-api>`_ repository to learn how to install it.

 Uninstall Using ``pip``